Revisiting the Orbital Dynamics of the Hot Jupiter WASP-12 b with New Transit Times

-For each fitted parameter, the 50th percentile of the posterior probability distribution was adopted as the best-fit value, and the 15.9th and 84.1st percentiles were taken as the lower and upper $1\sigma$ uncertainties (i.e., the 68\% credible intervals).
-All derived mid-transit times were consistent with previously reported values at the $1\sigma$ level.
-Graphical representations of the newly acquired normalized light curves from various ground-based observatories are shown in Figures \ref{fig:DFOT LC}, \ref{fig:IERCOO_LCs}, and \ref{fig:Bryan_LCs}. while those from \textit{TESS}, ETD, and ExoClock are presented in Figures \ref{fig:TESS1_WASP-12b}-\ref{fig:TESS5_WASP-12b}, \ref{fig:ETD1_WASP-12b}-\ref{fig:ETD2_WASP-12b}, and \ref{fig:Exoclock1_WASP-12b}-\ref{fig:Exoclock2_WASP-12b}, respectively.
+For each fitted parameter, the 50th percentile of the posterior probability distribution was adopted as the best-fit value, while the 15.9th and 84.1st percentiles were taken as the lower and upper $1\sigma$ uncertainties, corresponding to the 68\% credible intervals.
+Graphical representation of the newly acquired 7 normalized light curves from various ground-based observatories is shown in Figure \ref{fig:all in one 7 new LC}.
+While those from \textit{TESS}, ETD, and ExoClock are presented in Figures \ref{fig:TESS1_WASP-12b}-\ref{fig:TESS5_WASP-12b}, \ref{fig:ETD1_WASP-12b}-\ref{fig:ETD2_WASP-12b}, and \ref{fig:Exoclock1_WASP-12b}-\ref{fig:Exoclock2_WASP-12b}, respectively.